zanoni-mbdyn/blendyn/README.md

 the crankshaft, and its *x*-axis to point away from the counterweights.
 Rotate the object by -90° about the *y*-axis and apply the rotation with `Shift + A`.
-The mesh seems also slightly rotated about the *z*-axis, so I've applied a forther rotation of -1.8° about *z*.
+The mesh seems also slightly rotated about the *z*-axis, so I've applied a further rotation of -1.8° about *z*.

 Now we want to place the R.F. origin in the correct place with respect to the mesh.
 Remember that we placed the [MBDyn][1] node associated with the crank midway between the crank axis and the crankpin center.

-The way I accomplished this is by though the followinf steps:
+The way I accomplished this is as follows:

 1. `Tab` into edit mode and select the faces on the outside edge of the crankshaft, as shown in the picture below